Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Discussion

-Moreover, we observe a linear correlation between form and meaning competence, especially when linguistic forms vary across languages while the underlying meaning remains constant.
-This pattern implies that an LLM’s understanding of meaning is heavily dependent on its grasp of form.
-In cases where the form changes (such as between languages), meaning appears to follow the variations in form, indicating that conceptual representation in LLMs is anchored to formal structures rather than an independent comprehension of meaning.
-These findings highlight the models' reliance on statistical correlations for understanding meaning, further emphasizing their dependence on formal patterns rather than direct, intrinsic understanding of natural language semantics.
+We further observe a linear correlation between form and meaning competence, particularly when linguistic forms vary across languages while meaning remains constant.
+This suggests that LLMs' understanding of meaning might rely heavily on form, with conceptual representation anchored to formal structures rather than independent meaning comprehension.
+These results offer a semiotic and neurolinguistic explanation for LLMs' long-standing issue of generating ``confidently incorrect'' responses, i.e., hallucinations \cite{ji2023survey}.

-These results help explain the phenomenon of LLMs generating ``confidently incorrect'' responses, commonly referred to as hallucination, has been a significant issue for a long time \cite{ji2023survey}.
-Our results provide a theoretical explanation for this phenomenon from a semiotic and neurolinguistic perspective.
-Our findings also align with previous studies \cite{mahowald2024dissociating}, which suggests that LLMs have good formal competence, but their performance on functional competence (understanding language in the world) is spotty. \\

-\textbf{Developmental difference between human and machine intelligence.} From a perspective of developmental psychology, human kids typically acquire conceptual understanding before mastering grammar \cite{bloom2002children, tomasello2005constructing}. \citet{pinker2009language}'s semantic bootstrapping hypothesis posits that children initially learn vocabulary through semantic information and then use this semantic knowledge to infer syntactic structures.
-In contrast, our results indicate that LLMs learn grammar before meaning.
-Human intelligence is a combination of statistical inference and causal reasoning, whereas LLMs' intelligence is more likely a result of statistical inference \cite{tenenbaum2011grow, gopnik2012reconstructing, lake2017building}.
-Given this nature, the fact that LLMs learn form first might be because grammatical patterns are easier to statistically capture compared to meaning. \\

-\paragraph{Symbol grounding problem and the quest for human-like intelligence} In human language, the relationship between the signifier and the signified is often flexible and context-dependent, allowing for a more independent connection between syntax and semantics\cite{harnad1990symbol}.
-Human cognitive development typically involves acquiring conceptual understanding first, followed by the learning of rules and syntax.
-In contrast, our study shows that LLMs grasp syntax before meaning, relying on statistical correlations within formal structures to infer semantic content.
-This difference highlights a fundamental divergence between human and machine intelligence, as LLMs do not possess an inherent understanding of meaning detached from the formal structures they analyze.

-These observations suggest that, for LLMs to develop human-like intelligence, they must transcend mere statistical pattern recognition.
-This will likely require the integration of world knowledge and grounded experiences that go beyond linguistic inputs.
-To achieve a more robust form of artificial intelligence that mirrors human cognition, models must be able to ground symbols in real-world contexts, establishing a basis for genuine understanding \cite{tenenbaum2011grow, lake2017building} As it stands, the symbol grounding problem remains a significant barrier, and addressing it may be essential for constructing systems capable of true human-like reasoning and understanding.